Belarusian Universal Commodity Exchange

 Belarusian Universal Commodity Exchange (BUCE) (full name: Open Joint-Stock Company Belarusian Universal Commodity Exchange) is the only commodity exchange in the Republic of Belarus and one of the largest in Eastern Europe.
 The BUCE is an open joint-stock company with the controlling stake (98%) owned by the government.

 Founded in 2004, BUCE now has 29,000 registered members from 70 countries, including 6000 foreign companies.
 BUCE head office is located in Minsk with branches in all five of the country's regional centers: Brest, Gomel, Grodno, Mogilev and Vitebsk.
 The BUCE also has exchange brokers in China, Estonia, Germany, Israel, Latvia, Lithuania, Russia, and Poland.

 History

 Belarusian Universal Commodity Exchange was incorporated on May 25, 2004.
 BUCE was created under the initiative of the country’s president, Alexander Lukashenko, by Council of Ministers Resolution No. 1719 of 30 December 2003.

 The first trading session, to sell timber, took place on June 2, 2005; the trade in metal products began on June 29, 2005.
 In Q4 2005 the commodity exchange started preparing to sell agricultural products, and launched agricultural sales in January 2006.
 In May 2009, an online trading platform for industrial and consumer goods was launched.

 In December 2010, BUCE was authorized to hold electronic auctions under government procurement contracts.
 In November 2012, BUCE started trading derivatives.

-Administration

-BUCE is operating under direct supervision of a Board of Directors.
-In between general meetings of shareholders BUCE is managed by the Supervisory Board headed by the Minister of Antimonopoly Regulation and Trade of the Republic of Belarus.
-He is the government’s representative at the commodity exchange.
-Following the relevant resolution of the Council of Ministers, a Coordinating Council for Exchange Trade led by Vice Premier of Belarus was set up.
-The Council consists of the heads of Belarus’ key ministries.